vippsas/vipps-developers/developer-resources/portal.md

 * Log in to
   [portal.vipps.no](https://portal.vipps.no)
   and grant you developer access for the necessary sales unit, or
-* Provide the API keys to you in a secure way
+* Provide the API keys to you securely

 For more information, see: